How much does it cost to build a warehouse?

 The average turnkey cost to build a warehouse ranges from $20 to $60 per square foot.
 Typical costs can vary, with a small 30x40 warehouse costing $35,000 to a 50,000-square-foot distribution center costing over $1M.

-Final costs largely depend on design complexity, materials used, and the intended application.
+The final price of the warehouse largely depends on design complexity, materials used, and the intended application.

 For example, a basic warehouse for storing non-perishable goods in a moderate climate will be considerably more affordable than a cold storage facility in an area with high summer temperatures.